dolik-rce/pegof/README.md

  - **Removing unused variables:** Variables denoted in grammar (e.g. `e:expression`) which are not used in any source oe error block are discarded.
  - **Removing unused captures:** Captures denoted in grammar, which are not used in any source block, error block or referenced (via `$n`) are discarded.
  - **Removing container nodes:** When alternation, sequence, etc. contains only one child node, the child can be attached directly to the containers parent.
- - **Removing comments:** This makes it simpler to implement the other optimizations.
-Also, most of the comments would not make much sense in the reorganized grammar.

 ## Usage:
     pegof [<options>] [--] [<input_file> ...]